Skip to content

 # INFEASIBLE: Quality target p_min=0.800 exceeds pipeline

-When the AMO has no solution
+When the MSO has no solution

 If \(p_\text{min} > C_\text{op}\), the theory prescribes no delegation — not "more authority."
 The task must be performed by a more capable agent, decomposed into subtasks, or the topology must change.